 Awarded for innovative collaboration between industry or technology and the arts that opens new pathways for innovation.

-The STARTS Prize open call ends on March 2nd, 2018.
+The STARTS Prize open call ended on March 12th, 2018 (extended deadline).

 What can be submitted?

 - groundbreaking collaborations and projects driven by both technology and the arts.
 Purely artistic or technologically driven projects are not the focus of this competition.

 - all forms of artistic works and practices with a strong link to innovation in technology, business and/or society; furthermore, STARTS is not restricted to a particular genre such as media art and digital art.